cshort4403/DevCon1/Game Design Documentation.md

 - Fixed portal not teleporting bug by disabling character controller during transit
 - Added cooldown timer for teleport so that the player does not get stuck in an infinite loop

+#### 9/26/2024

+**Chris**
+- Added Raycasting to place the portal based on camera.
+- Rotate portal based on target normal.
+- Added first person mode by right-clicking.
+- Fixed bugs.